sohelrana09/module-order-refund-reason/README.md

 To create a new reason, click on the “Add New Refund Reason” button on the top-right corner of the page.
 In the next page, you will see a form in which you can fill up reason.
 To save the reasons, click on the “Save Refund Reason” button to save.

+#How to use
+You can select refund reason when you submit credit memo.